Robust and Efficient Semi-Supervised Estimation of Average Treatment Effects with Application to Electronic Health Records Data: Introduction

-In this paper, we propose a semi-supervised (SS) estimator for the ATE ($\SSDR$) based on an imputation followed by inverse probability weighting (IPW) that is doubly-robust and semiparametric efficient.
-The imputations are constructed such that the resulting estimator is robust to misspecification of the imputation model, enabling $\Uscr$ to be safely used in improving estimation.
-We further employ a double-index propensity score \citep{cheng2017estimating} for additional robustness and efficiency gain.
+In this paper, we propose a semi-supervised (SS) estimator for the ATE based on an imputation followed by inverse probability weighting (IPW).
+It is doubly-robust and locally semiparametric efficient under an ideal model approximating the data distribution of the semi-supervised setup.
+The imputations are constructed such that the resulting estimator is robust to misspecification of the imputation model, enabling $\Uscr$ to be safely used to improve the estimation.
+We further employ a double-index propensity score \citep{cheng2017estimating} for additional robustness and possible small-sample efficiency gains.
 The remainder of the paper is organized as follows.
 We formalize the SS estimation problem in Sections 2.1-2.2 and develop the estimator in Sections 2.3-2.5.
 A perturbation resampling procedure is proposed in Section 2.6 for inference.
 Section \ref{s:sims} presents simulations showing the robustness and efficiency of the proposed estimator, and Section \ref{s:data} applies the method to compare two biologic therapies for treating inflammatory bowel disease (IBD) in EMR data from Partner's Healthcare.
 We conclude with some remarks in Section 5.
 Proofs are deferred to the Web Appendices.